Kaffyn/ZyrisEngine/GIP_Submission_Form.md

         add_child(e)
         # SaveServer now proceeds to inject 'e.hp', 'e.ammo', etc., automatically
 ```

+Furthermore, the **Global ID Registry** ensures that nodes are identified by their `persistence_id` rather than hierarchical `NodePath`.
+This resolves the classic problem of save files breaking when nodes are renamed or moved within the tree during development or runtime.

 This ensures that `SaveServer` remains a flexible **persistence system**: simple state is automated, but complex game logic remains fully under the developer's control.